-In order to enhance the interaction across the Institute’s teaching and research activities, the Office of the Executive Vice President for Research (EVPR) announces the FY2014 Research Faculty Teaching Fellows Program.
-This program seeks to leverage the expertise in cutting-edge research programs into instructional programs that enhance the teaching missions in the academic units.
+In order to enhance the interaction across the Institute’s teaching and research activities, the Office of the Executive Vice President for Research (EVPR) announces the Fall 2020 or Spring 2021 Research Faculty Teaching Fellows Program.
+This program seeks to offer research faculty the opportunity to become first-time instructors, and for those who have taught in the past, the ability to turn their cutting-edge research programs into instructional programs that enhance the teaching missions in the academic units.

 - Offering new, innovative courses based upon their unique expertise

 First-time applicants with no prior teaching experience should strongly consider teaching an existing course.
 Applicants who have participated in the program previously are encouraged to teach an original course.
 Capstone courses, regardless of the variety in topics, are not considered original for the purposes of this program.
 No one may participate in the Research Faculty Teaching Fellows program more than twice in a three year period.

 Fellows will receive training and support through the Center for Teaching and Learning.
 This training will include a Course Design Studio during the summer, a Research Faculty Teaching Fellows Learning Community that will meet monthly during the semester in which each fellow is teaching, and an observation and early course feedback session with a CTL consultant.
 All elements of the training are mandatory.
 Last years schedule is below to give you an idea of what is required outside of teaching: